Transmutation based Quantum Simulation for Non-unitary Dynamics: Long-time simulation for dissipative dynamics and linear algebra problems

-and the number of calls to the state-preparation oracle for $\bm{b}$ is $\mathcal{O}(u_r)$. \end{corollary}
+and the number of calls to the state-preparation oracles is $ O(u_r^{\rm lt}). $ \end{corollary}

-\begin{remark} Under the same dissipativity and gap assumptions, the LCHS-based long-time algorithm in~\cite{YOA25} yields a query complexity independent of the physical final time $T$, with $\widetilde{\mathcal{O}}(\log^3(1/\varepsilon))$ dependence on the target accuracy.
-In contrast, Corollary~\ref{cor:steady-complexity} yields a $T$–independent complexity with polylogarithmic dependence
+\begin{remark} Under the same dissipativity and spectral-gap assumptions, the LCHS-based long-time algorithm in~\cite{YOA25} also achieves a query complexity independent of the physical final time \(T\), with \(\widetilde{O}(\log^3(1/\varepsilon))\) dependence on the target accuracy.
+In comparison, for fixed \(\lambda_0\) and fixed data ratio \(C_{\rm lt}\), Corollary~\ref{cor:steady-complexity} gives a leading \(\log^2(1/\varepsilon)\) dependence, up to the polylogarithmic overheads in Theorem~\ref{thm:complexity}.
+This improvement is due to the Gaussian tail of the Kannai kernel. \end{remark}

-thus improving the $\varepsilon$–dependence while working under the same dissipativity and gap assumptions on $\mathcal{A}$. \end{remark}